 We are working with the UK Government to align our approach and guidance, where possible and on the basis of scientific evidence on the levels of infection in Scotland.
 This guidance is intended to work alongside UK Government guidance and aims to assist employers, businesses and their workforce ensure a safe working environment and readers will recognise consistent themes within this guidance with the UK Government’s Working Safely during COVID-19 publications.

 Scottish Government has engaged with industry and trade unions on the basis that both have essential roles to play.
 Protecting the health of employees has been at the heart of this joint approach which is fundamental to establishing shared confidence around the safety of places of work and supporting a recovery.

-Our minimum expectations across five key areas will need to be considered as part of planning for a restart while minimising the transmission of the virus:
+Our minimum expectations across five key areas will need to be considered in minimising the transmission of the virus: